carterbourette/vue-frappe-chart/README.md

 Vue.use(Chart)
 ```

-or use the component directly
+or use the component directly:

 ```js
 import { VFrappeChart } from 'vue-frappe-chart'